- The Mexican Peso is expected to be driven in 2025 by the monetary policy divergence between the Banxico and the Fed.

 Although Banxico’s decision was expected to weaken the Peso as it shrank the interest rate differential, it didn’t.
 However, tensions in the Middle East were about to rise, spurring the first spike in the exchange rate.

-Banxico Interbank Lending Rate - Source: FXStreet
+Banxico Interbank Lending Rate.
+Source: FXStreet

-Banxico cuts again and politics take center stage
+Banxico cuts again, politics take center stage

-The third quarter was challenging for the Mexican currency, which began to be sold by traders after former President Andres Manuel Lopez Obrador presented bills for the upcoming Congress.
+The third quarter was challenging for the Mexican currency, which began to be sold after former President Andres Manuel Lopez Obrador presented bills for the upcoming Congress.
 One proposal was to reform the judicial system, and the second was to dissolve autonomous bodies created to level the playing field between the government and private companies.

-Since the judicial reform was approved in September, the Mexican Peso extended its landslide, as the USD/MXN rose from around 18.99 to 20.22, hitting a yearly high then.
+Since the judicial reform was approved in September, the Mexican Peso extended its landslide, as the USD/MXN rose from around 18.99 to 20.22, hitting a yearly high back then.

 In the US, Federal Reserve Chairman Jerome Powell said in Jackson Hole that it was time to begin lowering interest rates as the risk of inflation was tilted to the downside.
-At that time, the labor market seemed to weaken further, with risks of the unemployment rate skewed to the upside.
+At that time, the US labor market seemed to weaken further, with risks of the unemployment rate skewed to the upside.

-Fed Funds Rate – Source: FXStreet
+Fed Funds Rate.
+Source: FXStreet

-US Unemployment Rate – Source: FXStreet
+US Unemployment Rate.
+Source: FXStreet

 As the year agonized, the Mexican Peso lost steam after Claudia Sheinbaum began her six-year term in October and Donald Trump won the US general election.

-Following that, US President-elect Trump began his harsh rhetoric against Mexico, threatening to impose tariffs on Mexican imports to the US if the country didn’t agree to fight drug cartels and stop illegal immigration.
+US President-elect Trump began his harsh rhetoric against Mexico, threatening to impose tariffs on Mexican imports to the US if the country didn’t agree to fight drug cartels and stop illegal immigration.

 What’s next for the Mexican Peso in 2025?

-Banxico’s private economists survey showed that analysts estimate the economy will slow further compared to 2023 and 2024, with growth estimated at 1.17% for 2025, below the 1.55% of 2024.
+Banxico private economists' survey showed that analysts estimate the economy will grow 1.17% in 2025, below the 1.55% seen in 2024.

 Inflationary pressures build in the US, not so in Mexico